yazpik/SelfHosted-K8s-Lab/upgrade_cluster.md

 Let's create a deployment first to test the upgrade running an actual "aplication"

-For this I'm going to use one of my containers, running Nginx 1.11.5 on Alpine and create a 50 pods deployment
+For this I'm going to use one of my public containers, running Nginx 1.11.5 on Alpine and create a 50 pods deployment
 ```
 root@selfhosted-k8s-lab:~/matchbox# kubectl run --image quay.io/yazpik/spacemonkey:v4.0 --replicas 50 spacemonkey
 deployment "spacemonkey" created